MahsaPaknezhad/WSIRegistration/README.md

 # WSIRegistration

 This repository contains the c++ code for the paper:
-*"Regional Registration of Whole Slide Image Stacks Containing Highly Deformed Artefacts"* submitted to BMC Bioinformatics Journal.
+*"Regional Registration of Whole Slide Image Stacks Containing Major Histological Artifacts"* submitted to BMC Bioinformatics Journal.
 Opencv-3.4.1 and Opencv_contrib3.4.1 libraries were used for this implementation.
 The executable file named gray-levels performs Mumford-Shah segmentation.